michael-lynch/instagram-lite/README.md

 <br />A boolean value that indicates whether or not the images should be linked to their page on Instagram (default: false).
 </li>

-<li>loadMore: boolean
+<li>loadMore: string
-<br />A boolean value that indicates whether or not you are using a button to load more photos. (default: 10).
+<br />A string that defines the class, ID or element you are using as a button to load more photos. (default: null).
 </li>

 <li>limit: string